F4r3n/FarenMediaLibrary/README.md

 # FarenEngine

 ### Introduction
-This library enables to create 2D games with lua scripts.
+This library enables to create 2D or 3D games with lua scripts.
 The engine is linked to an entity system component.
 The image below show the possibilities of the library.

 ![Link image](http://i.imgur.com/sL3IehG.png)